 Typically, a child will need a school physical at the time they start participating in sports.
 Your school should be better able to let you know at what age a school physical is appropriate.
 Certain school programs may require a physical for participation.

 Do children need a school physical every year?

 School physicals should be undergone every year in order to evaluate your child's health.
 This allows our Fort Worth, TX team to detect any health issues before they develop further.
 We can also evaluate how well your child is developing and examine their medical history.

 Plan Your Procedure

 - Procedure Recovery Location

 If your middle or high school-aged student needs to undergo a physical for upcoming athletic participation, University Urgent Care can help.
-Our convenient location in Fort Worth, combined with our state-of-the-art technology and board-certified physicians, set our urgent care facility apart from other clinics in our area.
+Our convenient location in Fort Worth, combined with our state-of-the-art technology and ER doctors and nurse practitioners, set our urgent care facility apart from other clinics in our area.
 We can help check this back-to-school item off your list while providing you with comprehensive care in a thorough and time-efficient manner.

 Attention Students!
 You Can Get a School Physical at Urgent Care